bdbaraban/ideadog/README.md

 Why statically-typed, you ask?
 Well, the front-end of the application is built in React, with TypeScript, while the back-end runs on Rust.
 TypeScript + Rust = The Ultimate Statically-Typed Web App!

-Development of IdeaDog has only just begun.
+IdeaDog is still in the development phase, but is nearing completion.
 Stay tuned, there is much, much, much more to come!

 ## Dependencies :couple: